Sarah Wnenchak Simkins, E-RYT 500, YACEP, Integrative Health Practitioner, Founder of Truly Yoga

 "When I first started practicing yoga, I was very intimidated because I could barely reach my toes.
 As I began to practice, I realized that yoga is a process that goes beyond the physical.
 Yoga not only strengthens the physical body, but teaches us about ourselves, so that we can more healthfully express our true nature."

-Caitlin has been teaching yoga for three years in the DE region.
-She earned her certification with One-Yoga in 2012.
+Caitlin has been teaching yoga for many years in the DE region and earned her certification with One-Yoga in 2012.
+She then earned her 300hr with The Light Within Yoga Studio.

 "I began my teaching career informally at the age of 8, leading aerobics for my fellow 3rd graders in the school yard.
 My aunt had introduced me to a Denise Austin workout tape one day, and it fascinated me.
 The challenge was rather fun!
 I wanted to share what I learned about triceps, quads, and counting while you work them.
 This enthusiasm for fitness continued through the years with sports like swimming, soccer, track, and cross country.